janus-idp/dynamic-backend-plugins-showcase/README.md

 ### Prerequisites

-- You should at the root of your backstage reporitory.
+- You should work at the root of your backstage reporitory.

 - The content of this `dynamic-backend-plugins-showcase` repository should be copied into a `dynamic-backend-plugins-showcase` folder at the root of your backstage repository, typically by running the following command in the root of your backstage repository: